The future of thermal design – earlier electrothermal analysis

 A Simcenter Flotherm BCI-ROM in the circuit simulation environment: connecting thermal and electrical circuit modeling

 The model supply chain is well established for electrical design.
 It’s common today to request and receive behavioral models of devices (in spice or VHDL-AMS formats) as part of the functional electrical design process.
 These electrical models are portable, i.e., they will interact properly with any other component in the functional schematic and can be consumed by many simulation tools.
-The same is now true for thermal models, thanks to the BCI nature of these thermal BCI-ROMs and their implementation in VHDL-AMS, an IEEE standard format.
-A thermal BCI-ROM may be placed in any thermal situation/environment and respond accurately, and used by any simulation tool that supports VHDL-AMS.
+The same is now true for thermal models, thanks to the boundary condition independent nature of these thermal BCI-ROMs and their implementation in VHDL-AMS, an IEEE standard format.
+Any simulation tool that supports VHDL-AMS can leverage this type of BCI-ROM to predict accurate response in any thermal situation environment modeled.

 A semiconductor vendor for example, can now support their customers by supplying both electrical spice files and thermal BCI-ROMs.
 The customer can create a thermal BCI-ROM of the PCB, connect them together with other thermal BCI-ROMs and electrical models to quickly assemble a functional schematic representation of their product that captures all electrothermal behavior.